leoloso/leoloso.com/src/posts/integration-tests-for-wordpress-plugin-using-lando-and-instawp.md

 To install the plugin, I wait for it to be built by GitHub Actions via workflow [`generate_plugins.yml`](https://github.com/leoloso/PoP/blob/083133316dda047bbca58bbfacf766e8c030b522/.github/workflows/generate_plugins.yml), download their artifacts, and install them on the site.

+(I also have a more automated way, but I can tell you about it only in a few months 😉)

 To run the integration tests against this webserver, I must only provide the new domain via an env var:

 ```bash